I had one more "had" than you have:

 Scotty, if for some reason you don't like "he had had", you can always subsititute "he'd had", which one hears all the time.
 But drop the idea that you should replace "had had" with the past perfect progressive, which is not the same thing and which is not a good translation of the Italian we are given here.

-Same as the English past perfect -- to describe an event that took place at a point in the past prior to some other point in the past.
+It's the same as in English.
+The past perfect is used to describe an event that took place at a point in the past prior to some other point in the past.

 For example, "He had hidden the body before the police arrived."
 The arrival of the police is an event in the past, and the hiding of the body is an event that takes place even farther in the past.